Rituals & ceremonies

 Benkung belly binding has existed for centuries in Malaysia and Indonesia.
 It is part of a broader tradition of postnatal care — a period that is sacred in many cultures, but rarely receives the attention it deserves in the West.

 Sabrina has Indonesian roots and carries that tradition with her.
 Not as something exotic or special, but as something ordinary — something that is part of taking good care of yourself after giving birth.
-She is happy that she can offer this to the women she guides.
+She is happy to be able to offer this to the women she guides.